todorovdi/mlcontext/README.md

-# Memory of deterministic and stochastic errors

-something meaningful to be put here
+# mlcontext

+Data analysis and modelling of behavioral and MEG data from motor learning experiments

+Mixture of Python 3 and jupyter notebooks